MyBitFoundation/MyBit-Network.tech/Contracts/README.md

 ## AssetExchange
 AssetExchange.sol creates and settles all buy and sell orders for all live assets on the MyBit platform.
 Users can create 1 buy & 1 sell order per asset on the platform at their desired price.
 Once the order is picked up, the Marketplace contract calls the Asset contract and the shares are then transferred to the new owner.
 The Asset contract will only allow shares to be transferred when called by the Marketplace contract.

-## OracleHub
-OracleHub.sol is where users can update the current USD prices.
-To fund assets or burn tokens, the database must know about the latest Ether to USD prices or MyBit to USD prices.
-This price will be required to be updated every x seconds.

-# Deploying
-> Set 3 owners when deploying Database.
-Any one of these owners will be authorized to deploy the rest of the contracts.
-All contracts that are deployed must be added to the database through ContractManager.

-## Order of deployment:

-* MyBitToken(For Testing...if deployed need the address)

-* Database: args=(ownerOne.address, ownerTwo.address, ownerThree.address)

-* ContractManager: args=(database.address)

-* InitialVariables: args=(database.address)

-* Call StartDapp() to initialize crucial variables for later contracts

-* Owned: args=(database.address)

-* UserAccess: args=(database.address)

-* AssetCreation: args=(database.address)

-* FundingHub: args=(database.address)

-* Asset: args=(database.address)

-* AssetExchange: args=(database.address)

-* TokenBurn: args=(MyBitToken.address, database.address)

-* Send sha3("DeployFinished") to ContractManager to secure further contract additions